Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

 Given a parametrized prior distribution $p_{\xi}(H)$, maximizing the likelihood of the data is a good method to learn the parameters $\vec{\xi}$:

-Finding $\vec{\hat{\xi}}$ directly in general is an intractible problem, but when using variational inference, there is a specific property of the ELBO that one could exploit \cite{GravesNIPS2011}.
-Namely, that the ELBO is the log-likelihood of the data minus the KL-divergence of the variational posterior and prior (see Equation \ref{eq:elbo}):
+In general, directly finding $\vec{\hat{\xi}}$ is an intractable problem.
+However, when using variational inference, the ELBO is the log likelihood of the data minus the KL-divergence of $q_{\phi}(\vec{\theta})$ and prior (Eq.~\ref{eq:elbo}):

-This means that maximizing the ELBO, now a function of both $\vec{\xi}$ and $\vec{\phi}$, is equivalent to maximising a lower bound on the log-likelihood of the data, a bound which is tighter when $q_{\phi}$ is from a general family so able to fit $P$ well.
-The Bayes-by-backprop algorithm presented in Section \ref{sec:bayesbackprop} needs only to be slightly modified, see Algorithm \ref{alg:bbbpp}.
+This property means that maximizing the ELBO, now a function of both $\vec{\xi}$ and $\vec{\phi}$, is equivalent to maximizing a lower bound on the log likelihood of the data.
+This lower bound becomes tighter when $q_{\phi}$ is from a general family of probability distributions with more flexibility to fit the exact posterior $P(\vec{\theta}|D)$.
+The Bayes-by-backprop algorithm presented in Section \ref{sec:bayesbackprop} needs only to be slightly modified to include the additional parameters in the training loop; see Algorithm~\ref{alg:bbbpp}.